-Siddham is an online resource for languages with substantial epigraphic traditions: Sanskrit, Prakrit, Tamil, Telegu, Kannada, Persian, Arabic, Tibetan, Pyu, Burmese, Mon and related languages.
+Siddham is an online resource for languages with substantial epigraphic traditions: Sanskrit, Prakrit, Tamil, Telegu, Kannada, Persian, Arabic, Tibetan, Pyu, Burmese, Mon, Khmer and related languages.
 Siddham embraces south, central, and south-east Asia with a chronological horizon from the early centuries BCE to the nineteenth century.

 Siddham allows researchers to harvest epigraphic data across varied themes, regions and languages.
 Siddham aims to advance interdisciplinary research in the languages, literatures, histories, geographies and cultural ecologies of Asia.